mmcc007/flutter_app/README.md

 # flutter_app

+Update: see this [article](https://medium.com/@nocnoc/flutter-unit-widget-and-integration-testing-with-ios-and-android-emulators-on-travis-ci-df17ed7c3be) on Medium about setting up continuous integration for Flutter on Travis

 The counter Flutter app demonstrating how to run unit, widget and end-to-end integration testing for android and ios with code coverage